aaronleebrooks/AlienHotDogFoodTruck/docs/README.md

 3. Understand the overall structure in `architecture/project_structure.md`

 ### For Project Planning
-1. Review `guides/README.md` for phase overviews
+1. Review the Project Phases section below for phase overviews
-2. Check specific phase folders in the main project directory
+2. Check specific phase folders in the main project directory (`Project Plan/`)
-3. Reference implementation plans and checklists
+3. Reference implementation plans and checklists in each phase folder

 ## Project Phases